 The Nigerian electricity industry from power generation to distribution is mostly privatized.
-The power sector as a whole is not generating enough cash from consumers to cover the cost of generating and delivering power, leaving generation, transmission, and distribution companies with operating deficits.
+The power sector is not generating enough cash from consumers to cover the cost of generating and delivering power, leaving generation, transmission, and distribution companies with operating deficits.
 Additionally, lack of affordable long-term financing is hampering investment in infrastructure upgrades.

 Nigeria’s services output ranks as the 63rd largest worldwide and fifth largest in Africa.
 The potential of the Nigerian financial services sector remains enormous, and foreign banks are becoming increasingly attracted to the market.
-However, the majority of Nigeria's population has only limited access to financial services – a problem compounded by high levels of bureaucracy required to complete even simple transactions.
+However, most of Nigeria's population has only limited access to financial services – a problem compounded by high levels of bureaucracy required to complete even simple transactions.
 The Nigerian Government aims to push ahead with reforms of the insurance and pension industries.

 Nigeria is an increasingly important market and manufacturing center for the African consumer product sector.
 Nigeria is currently home to a growing middle class now estimated to be about 50 million, and it is a clear leader in the regional economic grouping ECOWAS and regionalization efforts.
-There is a wide range of U.S. products in the Nigerian market from both large and small companies.
+There is a wide range of fast-moving U.S. products in the Nigerian market from both large and small companies.

 Information and Communications’ Technology (ICT)

 The Nigerian healthcare system has few modern facilities.
 As a result, the country loses millions every year to medical tourism with Nigerians travelling abroad for medical procedures.
-Prospects exist for investment in hospitals and clinics with treatment capabilities and cutting edge medical technologies.Prepared by our U.S. Embassies abroad.
+Prospects exist for investment in hospitals and clinics with treatment capabilities and cutting-edge medical technologies.Prepared by our U.S. Embassies abroad.
 With its network of 108 offices across the United States and in more than 75 countries, the U.S. Commercial Service of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
 Locate the U.S. Commercial Service trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.